arya1234/Staywell-30/README.md

     'lab_results': {'sodium': 135, 'potassium': 4.0, 'creatinine': 1.2}
 }

+# Predict readmission probability
 readmission_probability = predict(patient_data)

 print(f"Readmission probability: {readmission_probability}")
 ```

-The `predict` function returns a probability between 0 and 1, indicating the likelihood of readmission within 30 days of discharge
+The `predict` function returns a probability between 0 and 1, indicating the likelihood of readmission within 30 days of discharge.

-## Credits
+## License

-The ERP Model was developed by Byansi Anthony as a project for Kaggle.
-Special thanks to my mentor for guidance and support.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.